JJotace/JJotace.github.io/documents/04_Implementation/404_ec2instances.md

 ---
 layout: default
-title: 4.5 EC2 Instances
+title: 4.4 EC2 Instances
 parent: 4.
 Implementation
-nav_order: 5
+nav_order: 4
 ---

-# 4.5 EC2 Instances
+# 4.4 EC2 Instances

 ## Introduction

+Within this section, the EC2 instances and their configuration are displayed and explained.

 # Configuration and Creation